TianBangGe/myJCIM/README.md

 1. Computes messages from neighboring nodes and edges.
 2. Produces updated node features, which we combine residually with the previous layer’s node features.
-3. Similarly updates the edge states in a residual fashion.
+3. Similarly, the edge states are updated in a residual fashion.

 After the final layer, we concatenate the final node and edge embeddings.